The Best One Day in San Francisco Itinerary: A Local’s Guide

 The Best Time of Year to Visit San Francisco

-San Francisco’s weather is just as quirky as the people who call the city home.
 While the summer is the busiest tourist season, it’s also the coldest time of the year.
 I’m sure you’ve heard the quote “the coldest winter I spent was a summer in San Francisco”.
 It’s true.

 The fog rolls in thick and heavy, so much so that we’ve named the fog Karl.
-If you’re visiting in the summer, make sure you pack accordingly using my San Francisco packing list.
-As summer is the high tourist season, you can expect pricier accommodations.
-You’ll benefit from longer days, the sun usually sets around 9 pm, allowing you time to do more things on your short trip.
+If you’re visiting in the summer, pack accordingly using my San Francisco packing list

 The best time of year to visit San Francisco based on weather is September and October.
 This is when San Francisco summer starts.
 Our temperatures increase and people flock to the city’s beaches.
 While it’s the shoulder season, accommodation prices are generally the same as the summer.

-The winter is technically San Francisco’s rainy season, but it typically doesn’t rain that much (with the exception of 2022/2023 being particularly wet!)
-If it happens to rain while you’re visiting, head over to my favorite things to do on a rainy day in San Francisco.
-Accommodations are reasonably priced, with the exception of right around Christmas time.
+If it happens to rain while you’re visiting, head over to my favorite things to do on a rainy day in San Francisco

-Spring is also a beautiful time of year to visit San Francisco.
-Cherry blossoms and magnolias bloom throughout the city, the air is crisp, and accommodations are reasonably priced.
+Spring is also a beautiful time of year to visit San Francisco. cherry blossoms and magnolias bloom throughout the city, the air is crisp, and accommodations are reasonably priced.

 San Francisco skyline at sunset seen from Corona Heights Park.